One of the things most beginners find hard to do when first painting along with Bob Ross are mountains.

 To show you this trick I went out and got the cheapest paints I could find.
 A 12x12ml (or 12×0.4oz) set of them cost me around 4$, so one tube is a little more than 30 cents.

-All you have to do is take some carton (I like to use the back of notepads as they seem rather absorbent) and spread your paint on it.
+All you have to do is take some cardboard (I like to use the back of notepads as they seem rather absorbent) and spread your paint on it.

 After around thirty minutes you should start seeing spots and stains of oil on the backside.
-This is the carton sucking the oil out of your paint.
+This is the cardboard sucking the oil out of your paint.